 Burlington workers who are injured on the job should receive benefits through their employer’s workers’ compensation insurance.
 The workers’ compensation scheme is supposed to make it easy for employees to receive the care they need so they can get back to work with as little delay as possible.
 However, workers’ compensation insurance providers can be reluctant to pay claims.
 Reach out to Drew Palcsik to discuss your case.

 Employees who suffer an injury at work that renders them unable to perform job tasks are entitled to receive weekly indemnity payments to make up for wages lost while they are unable to work.
 The typical benefit is approximately 2/3 of their average weekly wage.
+Sadly, Worker’s Comp does not cover injuries such as pain and suffering, instead you’d have to file a personal injury lawsuit.

 If an employee is not able to work at all, the injured worker will receive temporary total disability payments.
 In situations where injured employees can work part-time hours, they may receive temporary partial disability benefits.